★ 5.0/5 Based on 2500+ Google Reviews

 How is MSRP determined?

+This law ensures transparency and helps you, the consumer, compare models and pricing without confusion, leveling the playing field whether you’re a seasoned car buyer or making your first big purchase.
+The MSRP is determined based on the components used during the making of the vehicle.
+Some dealerships display the MSRP for the vehicle’s make while including different options for the model’s midrange as it ranges from the basic to the most expensive trims.
+The most expensive trims are more expensive because they include more niceties, tech, and interiors.
+All these changes and adjustments are things that can lead to the dealership adding more money.
+It is highly intriguing and important to note that other retail products aside from cars also have MSRPs though there is not a federal law that demands retailers display those MSRPs as is the case with automobiles for customers when Car Shopping.
 Let’s take a closer look at an example of MSRP to help explain what this acronym means and why it is so important when it comes to car sales.
 Let’s say there is a situation in which you and your friends go car shopping and find a stunning new luxury Benz with an MSRP of $75,000.
 The auto dealer then prices the vehicle at $85,500.
 The MSRP is sometimes lower than the manufacturer’s suggested sales price so you might feel as though you are overpaying for the vehicle.
 Most dealerships will not bring the sale price of the vehicle down to the suggested retail price of $75,000, but negotiating the price to a favorable amount close to the MSRP or below is advisable.

 Let’s go through the difference between dealer cost, factory invoice price, and Manufacturer’s suggested retail price.